jamonholmgren/bluebun/docs/reference.md

 - [run](./reference/run.md) - run the CLI and command
 - [cli](./reference/cli.md) - start the CLI without running the command
+- [commandHelp](./reference/commandHelp.md) - get a list of all commands and their descriptions

 ## User Interaction